Back to Blog

 Will buyers in my neighborhood actually care about this?

 In Austin's premium neighborhoods, they already do.
 Buyers shopping in the $600K to $1.5M range expect homes to be turnkey.
 They notice details.
 And if other homes on your street or in your neighborhood have permanent lighting, the absence of it on your home is noticeable.
-The neighborhood effect is real, and it's accelerating across West Lake Hills, Barton Creek, Circle C, Lakeway, and Dripping Springs.
+You can already see the neighborhood effect in places like West Lake Hills, Barton Creek, Circle C, Lakeway, and Dripping Springs.

 What about HOA restrictions?